mohammedzamakhan/toddmotto.github.io/_posts/2016-12-20-typescript-the-missing-introduction.md

 If we let TypeScript take a look at this code for us, we will now get an error `Type 'number' is not assignable to type 'string'` for our `name = sum` assignment, and we are appropriately warned against shipping _potentially_ problematic code to be executed by our users.

-> Importantly, we can choose to ignore errors from the TypeScript compiler if we want to, because is just a tool which gives us feedback on our JavaScript code before we ship it to our users.
+> Importantly, we can choose to ignore errors from the TypeScript compiler if we want to, because it is just a tool which gives us feedback on our JavaScript code before we ship it to our users.

 The final JavaScript code that the TypeScript compiler will output for us will look exactly the same as our original source above: